In-patient luxury rehab center in Thailand

 • Wobble

-• Building tolerance i.e., the need for increasing ketamine dosage to experience the same effects
+• Building tolerance i.e., need for increasing ketamine dosage to experience the same effects

 • Experiencing withdrawal symptoms when attempting to stop